jdittrich/userNeedResearchBook/text/01_introduction.md

 But in everyday life, people often don't follow this clear script: It will influence their actions that their kid or spouse prefer another food than they do; They might wish for variety; they might see something that they fancy even more than what they initially decided for; they might not trust their cooking skills… If you want to build product that supports people when cooking or shopping groceries, it makes sense to understand how people actually do it.
 This does not mean that initial ideas or existing knowledge are wrong: Knowledge like “Programming is typing text that makes computers do stuff” or “Cooking is combining different groceries to get a meal” are not _wrong_.
 Such knowledge is just often not rich enough to develop products based on it.

 There are different ways in which such understanding can be helpful for a project.
-In the following section, I show several typical setups in which qualitative research can help you to develop a product.
+In the following sections, I show several typical setups in which qualitative research can help you to develop a product.

 ## Types of projects you can use qualitative research in {#projectTypes}